w3c/wcag3/guidelines/groups/interactive-components/pointer-focus-appearance/default-pointer-used.md

 :::tests
 **Procedure**
+For each pointer indicator:
 1. Check that the pointer uses the standard platform indicator.
-2. If it does not, check for a setting that the user can enable to use the standard platform indicator.
+2. Check for a setting that the user can enable to use the standard platform indicator.

 **Expected results**
 - #1 or #2 is true